-No flooding issues are noted at the scheme location and there will be no change to the likelihood of flooding on the A9 within the scheme extents upon completion of the works.
+There will be no change to the likelihood of flooding on the A9 within the scheme extents upon completion of the works.

 Works are restricted to areas of made ground on the A9 carriageway surface, with access to the scheme gained via the A9.
 TM will employ lane closures facilitated by temporary traffic lights and convoy working.
 The General Wade's Military Road (at the junction with A9) will be closed and a diversion route will be in place.
 The road closure and diversion route will be publicised in advance.
 Local residents will be notified of working hours and provided with appropriate contact information.
 Pedestrians or other NMUs will be accommodated within the traffic management setup.